RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Related Work

 \section{Related Work}

-Many Benchmarks have been introduced to compare the performance of different translation techniques objectively.
+Many benchmarks have been introduced to compare the performance of different translation techniques objectively.
 CoST~\cite{Zhu2022CoST} and XLCost~\cite{zhu2022xlcost} introduce a snippet and function-level code translation benchmark.
 CodeXGLUE~\cite{lu2021codexglue} includes a dataset for function-level Java-C\# code translation.
 TransCoder-test is the evaluation dataset for TransCoder~\cite{lachaux2020transcoder}, which includes the function-level code translation on Python, Java, and C++.
-Some other benchmarks like HumanEval-X~\cite{humanevalx} and EvalPlus~\cite{liu2024evalplus} source from HumanEval~\cite{humaneval} to construct a function-level code translation benchmark.
+Some other benchmarks like HumanEval-X~\cite{humanevalx} source from HumanEval~\cite{humaneval} to construct a function-level code translation benchmark.
 G-TransEval~\cite{jiao2023GTransEval} provides a more fine-grained taxonomy, including token-level, syntax-level, library-level, and algorithm-level, which is part of a function.
 CodeNet~\cite{puri2021codenet}, Avatar~\cite{ahmad2021avatar}, xCodeEval~\cite{khan2023xcodeeval} CodeScope~\cite{yan2023codescope} and CodeTransOcean~\cite{yan2023codetransocean} introduce file-level code translation benchmarks which source from code contest platforms like codeforces~\cite{Codeforces}, atcoder~\cite{atcoder}, aizu~\cite{aizu}, Google Code Jam~\cite{GoogleCodeJam}, etc. or task solutions websites like samples from .Net~\cite{dotnetsamples}, d2lai~\cite{d2lai}, rosetta code~\cite{rosettacode}, etc. Although these benchmarks can evaluate the capabilities of existing code translation techniques to some extent, they cannot evaluate the performance of current techniques on real-world repository-level code translation tasks.
 Recently, pan et al.~\cite{pan2024lost} manually study two open-source repositories (Apache Commons CLI~\cite{apachecommonscli} and Python Click~\cite{click}) and find that current LLMs struggle to complete the translation tasks of entire repositories.
 However, they do not provide a sufficient number of repositories and corresponding automatic test suites for evaluation.
 Besides, the resource and configuration files are ignored in this research.
+Recently, Pan et al.~\cite{pan2024lost} manually study two open-source repositories (Apache Commons CLI~\cite{apachecommonscli} and Python Click~\cite{click}) and find that current LLMs struggle to complete the translation tasks of entire repositories. ~AlphaTrans~\cite{ibrahimzada2025alphatrans} is proposed as a neuro-symbolic compositional technique that decomposes repositories into fragments and translates them in reverse call order with GraalVM-based validation.
+TRACY~\cite{gong2025tracy} is a benchmark proposed to evaluate the execution efficiency of function-level code translation.
+However, our main contribution is introducing a real-world multilingual benchmark for verifying the equivalence of repository-level code translation.